Abernaughty/git-maber/memory-bank/progress.md

    - Mitigation: Fix image paths and ensure correct static file serving
    - Status: ✅ Resolved by adding images to the correct directory and updating paths

-5. **Untracked Project Images**:
+5. **Untracked Files**:
-   - Challenge: Project images added but not yet committed to the repository
+   - Challenge: TailwindCSS-related files added but not yet committed to the repository
-   - Symptoms: Images showing in local development but would be missing in deployment
+   - Symptoms: TailwindCSS working in local development but would be missing in deployment
-   - Mitigation: Commit the untracked images to the repository
+   - Mitigation: Commit the untracked files to the repository
-   - Status: 🔜 Pending commit of untracked files
+   - Status: ✅ Resolved by committing TailwindCSS configuration files and components

 6. **Future Backend Integration**:
    - Challenge: Designing API client to work with both mock data and future real backend